inkyblackness/ss-specs/levelObjects/index.md

 [14/2]: 14_Critters/critterProperties.md#specific-2-properties
 [14/3]: 14_Critters/critterProperties.md#cyberspace-critters-specific-properties

 ### Object Names

 The names are localized and [stored as texts](../media/Texts.md).
 The short names are stored in chunk ```0x086D```, the long names are in chunk ```0x0024```.

+### Object Bitmaps

+Every object has bitmaps associated with it.
+The bitmaps are all stored in chunk ```0x0546``` in ```objart.res```, starting with block 1 for the first object.
+Each object has at least 3 bitmaps associated, with additional in-world bitmaps specified as per ```Extra``` field of the [Common Object Properties](../fileFormat/ResourceFiles.md#common-table).

+As a result, to determine the proper block number for a given object, the total number of previous (extra) bitmaps needs to be known.

+The first image is the standard image, the second (and additional) bitmaps are in-world bitmaps, and the last one is a micro-image, possibly used for an editor.

+Objects of render type ```Fragment``` have one extra bitmap.
+The first one contains the colour information and the extra bitmap the depth information; It is a "gray-scale" bitmap with ```0xD0``` as the center.